browserengineering/book/book/accessibility.md

 ```

 Web developers can use `prefers-color-scheme` queries in their own
-stylesheets, adjusting their own choice of colors to fit user
+style sheets, adjusting their own choice of colors to fit user
 requests, but we can also use a `prefers-color-scheme` media query in
-the browser default stylesheet to adjust the default colors for links,
+the browser default style sheet to adjust the default colors for links,
 buttons, and text entries:

 ``` {.css}